 It is important for all pupils to feel secure and confident in their environment, and staff should regularly praise and reinforce positive and appropriate behaviour.
 The Curriculum includes opportunities to develop the pupils understanding of how to treat each other, and demonstrate appropriate social skills.
 This should be made accessible for all class groups irrespective of their cognitive functioning.
 The schools also take part in anti-bullying week annually in order to raise awareness of bullying, its signs and appropriate preventative measures.
-Due to the nature of the pupils that we have at Orbis Education and Care limited and Priority Childcare (Orbis), opportunities to build relationships between our pupils can at times be difficult and pupils may be reluctant to part take in these.
+Due to the nature of the pupils that we have at Orbis, opportunities to build relationships between our pupils can at times be difficult and pupils may be reluctant to part take in these.